 New and renovated facilities must meet applicable codes of authorities having jurisdiction and Board standards.
 Facilities which are financed by sources outside the school system, must be fully funded and unencumbered by debt and must have a detailed plan for funding before submitting the request for final approval by the Board.
 The Board must approve all projects prior to the start of construction.

-By Knox County Law Director 3/18/2024 /Gary T. Dupler/Deputy Law Director
+Approved as to Legal Form By Knox County Law Director 3/18/2024 /Gary T. Dupler/Deputy Law Director

 Retirement and Disposal of Facilities